-NOTE: Any student returning to LCS that has served an expulsion sentence or served in/for a treatment facility, etc. may be subject to serving up to 15 days at the LC2 for a transitional period.
+NOTE: Any student returning to LCS that has served an expulsion sentence or served in/for a treatment facility, etc. may be subject to serving 20 days at the LC2 for a transitional period.
 A readmittance hearing will be set with the Director of Student Services and/or the Superintendent.

-Expulsion is a long-term removal of a student from school (for a period of 91-179 school days) for violation of school rules or regulations.
-In the case of offenses warranting such action, the principal has the responsibility to recommend student expulsion to the Superintendent, or designee.
-A designated hearing officer will then provide the required notice of a hearing and conduct the due process hearing consistent with this Code of Conduct.
-NOTE: An expelled student shall not attend Lee County Schools, enter onto any
+Expulsion is the permanent or long-term removal of a student from school in Lee County Schools for violation of school rules or regulations.
+In the case of offenses warranting such action, the principal has the responsibility to recommend student expulsion to the Director of Student Services.
+The Director will then recommend expulsion to the Superintendent in accordance with Board policies and procedures.